FabioRosado/fabiorosado.github.io/_posts/2018-01-17-command-line-tricks.md

 # History - Using !

 If you run the command `history` you can see a long list with all the commands that you have typed in the command line.
 To re-run a command you can do one of these two ways:
 - Type: `!<number of the command>`
 - Type `!<first letters of command>`

 For you to use the number of the command you probably would have to run `history`, then get the number and type `!<number of the command>`, in some cases this will take even longer than typing the command again.

 But since you know which command you want to run, you can simply type `!<first letters of command>` and those first letters will be matched to a command.
 This little trick can save you some precious time.

-#### Examples:
+## Examples

 History:
 ```